Krishna3455/DSA-LEETCODE/README.md

 # 🧠 LeetCode DSA Solutions

 Welcome to my repository of **Data Structures and Algorithms (DSA)** problems solved on [LeetCode](https://leetcode.com/).
-This serves as my personal archive, practice log, and a resource for anyone looking to learn DSA through real problems.
+This serves as my personal archive and practice log.
 ---

-## 📂 Repository Structure

-leetcode-dsa/
-│
-├── easy/
-│ └── problem_name.py
-├── medium/
-│ └── problem_name.py
-├── hard/
-│ └── problem_name.py
-├── README.md

 Each problem file includes:
 - ✅ Problem title